Sydney205/whatsappbot/README.md

 ## Example Usage

-User sends: "Hey bot, what's the weather in New York today?"
+User sends: "Hey KnightBot, what's the weather in New York today?"

 The bot will:
 1. Detect the trigger word "bot"